nats-io/nats.client.deps/README.md

-# NATS .NET Client Dependencies Repository
+# NATS Client Dependencies Repository

-Dependencies for the NATS .NET repositories
+Storage for binary and data files used in client testing, builds, etc.